“In classical

 what we have already attained.”
 (NIV)

-Paul realized that he was
+Paul realized that he was not yet

-still sinned at times.
-He looked forward to
+at times.
+He looked forward to the

-the resurrection and his final glorification when
+resurrection and his final glorification

-he would be made perfect.
+when he would be made perfect.
 Paul

-emphasized the need for progress in
+emphasized the need for progress in our

-Christian living.
-He presented himself as
+Christian lives.
+He presented himself as one

-one who continually reached forward to see
+who continually reached forward to see God’s

-God’s kingdom come about.
-Paul knew that
+kingdom come about.
+Paul knew that this side

-deal with our sinful fallen nature.
-Our
+with a fallen sinful nature.
+Our flesh is

-flesh is corrupt (Rom.
-7:15), and that will
+corrupt (Rom.
+7:15), and that will only

-only change when Christ glorifies us
+change when Christ glorifies us and takes us

-and takes us home to be with Him for
+home to be with Him for eternity (1 Cor.
+15:51-55).

 The Holy Spirit is the one who